alzabo/alzabo.github.io/_drafts/2014-09-14-mod-security-wordpress-xmlrpc.md

 Formulating a Defense
 ---------------------
-Individual site administrators can take some basic measures to help ensure they don't fall victim to this sort of password-guessing attack.

-1. Choose a *good* password
-1. Limit authentication attempts.
-1. Disable unneeded features
+Basic measures such as using strong passwords and limiting authentication attempts can be utilized by individual site administrators in order to defeat automated attacks such as this.

-In my role as a system administrator at a web hosting company it's simply not realistic to expect all customers running WordPress to make these sorts of site-level changes.
-A higher-level form of defense is required.
+In my role as a system administrator at a web hosting company I'm responsible for servers that host many thousands of WordPress installs.
+Even if, in the best of all possible worlds, the majority of customers using WordPress were to employ basic security measures, the distributed nature of the attack would still needlessly consume system resources.
+In order to more efficiently mitigate this attack a facility which operates at a layer above the WordPress application is required.

 Enter ModSecurity
 -----------------